-Greater interest in "effective" regulation rather than independent regulation

-In Kazakhstan, electricity tariffs are not independently regulated.
-In EvD's discussions with stakeholders in Kazakhstan, effective rather than independent regulation was emphasised.
-Thus, EBRD has been steadfast in its efforts to work toward better regulation.
+Greater interest in "effective" regulation rather than independent regulation efforts to work toward better regulation.
 In Poland today, there is independent regulation of electricity tariffs with the exception of household customers.
 When EvD spoke with the Energy Regulatory Office, the management spoke of eventual independent regulation for households but offered no timetable because they were of the belief that the existing setup was most effective given existing conditions.